zendesk/linksf/README.md

 For example, if I'm a woman with two children and need temporary housing, I would want to be able to find the nearest women/children-only shelter that's open right now.

 This is part of our Community Benefit Agreement with the city.
-Steven told Tiffany we would shoot to get a first version done by end of April.

 From Steven:
 > On the surface, this seems like a straightforward database design exercise with a query interface, right?
 In the back of my mind, I think there's larger benefits here in understanding interest patterns in the demographic of the Mid-Market.
 What could you do as a city leader if you knew in real-time: